MCT Language Arts Level 8 – Advanced Literature Seminar: Shakespeare and the 18th Century

 Live Classes: Thursdays at 4:00 p.m.
 Eastern Time.
-Fall semester begins the week of August 16th and ends the week of December 13th.
+This course begins the week of September 13th, with the semester ending the week of December 13th.
 Spring semester 2022 begins the week of January 10th and ends the week of May 9th.

 Student Expectations: Students will be expected to complete the readings prior to each week’s live class.
 All students are expected to be present in class, to participate in the discussion rather than simply to listen, and to have their cameras on so that everyone can see one another and discuss.
 This is a seminar; it is no place for unseen observers; it is a place to think together and discuss powerful literature.

 Student Support: Michael is available via email.